CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

 When using the `pheno-ranker` command-line interface, simply ensure the [correct syntax](https://github.com/cnag-biomedical-informatics/pheno-ranker#synopsis) is provided.

-!!!
-Hint "Hint"
-    It is possible to export all intermediate files, as well as a file indicating coverage with the flag `--e`.

 === "Intra-cohort"

     We'll be using `individuals.json` which consists of 36 patients.